-IUPUI participates in the federal Direct Loan program for all federal Stafford loans.
-The lender for the federal Direct Loan program is the U.S. Department of Education.
+IUPUI participates in the Federal Direct Subsidized Loan and Federal Direct Unsubsidized Loan programs.
+The lender for Federal Direct Loans is the U.S. Department of Education.
 The application process for a Federal Stafford Loan can be completed entirely online by following these steps:

 1. Complete the Free Application for Federal Student Aid (FAFSA) at www.FAFSA.gov.